charlesxucheng/aws-study-notes/vpc.md

 **VPC sharing** allows multiple AWS accounts to create their application resources, such as EC2 instances and RDS databases into shared, centrally-managed virtual private clouds (VPCs).

-For both IPv4 and IPv6, the first four IP addresses and the last IP address in each subnet CIDR block are not available for your use.

 **AWS Firewall Manager** simplifies your VPC security groups administration and maintenance tasks across multiple accounts and resources.

 **AWS Network Firewall** is a stateful, managed, network firewall and intrusion detection and prevention service.